-- Leading environmental management across the region to ensure we pass on a healthy environment to future generations. - Developing and implementing policies and legislation that focus on managing the effects of using freshwater, land, air and coastal water. - Providing regulatory activities that protect Otago's environment and communities. - Collecting, analysing and reporting on a range of environmental data, and making that data publicly accessible. - Enabling healthy biodiversity through collaboration with landowners, communities and industry. - Assisting our region's district councils and City Council to achieve well-functioning urban environments. - Providing advocacy, education and collaboration to support improved environmental management.
+- Promoting and supporting positive environmental management practices across the region to ensure we pass on a healthy environment to future generations. - Developing and implementing policies and legislation that focus on managing the effects of using freshwater, land, air and coastal water. - Providing regulatory activities that protect Otago's environment and communities. - Collecting, analysing and reporting on a range of environmental data, and making that data publicly accessible. - Enabling healthy biodiversity through collaboration with landowners, communities and industry. - Assisting our region's district councils and City Council to achieve well-functioning urban environments. - Providing advocacy, education and collaboration to support improved environmental management.